xoneUpx/logseq/pages/devpod.md

-- devenv is setup with additiona startup scripts and dotfiles
+- devenv is setup with additional startup scripts and dotfiles